 - Feel more confident going to a new place for the first time by going with them

 The role includes:

-- Meeting with refugees to plan their goals and what they want to do

--either face to face or online via Teams or Zoom
+- Meeting with refugees to help plan their goals and what they want to do -either face to face or online via Teams or Zoom

-- Telling the Navigator Project Coordinators what you have been doing, by email, text message, or phone
+- Telling the Navigator Project Team what you have been doing, by email, text message, or phone

 What is the time commitment?

-- We are looking for people who are expecting to volunteer for at least 6 months
+- We are looking for people who can volunteer for at least 6 months

 Will I receive training and support?

 All mentors will have:

 - I.T equipment will be provided if needed

 - Mentor support meetings (group and one-to-one) every 6 – 8 weeks